 SDIA is the runtime governance layer of DEIP.
 Each pillar governs a specific layer of the ecosystem — all indexed by domain intent, never by technology.

 Two hands-on simulators — one to validate your integration decision using DEIP, one to generate domain-governed naming using SDIA.
-Input your business scenario, get the architecture back.

 Describe your business integration scenario.
 DEIP analyses the domain intent, interaction type, and quality profile — then resolves the correct integration pattern and layer binding.